lincolnloop/django-geotagging/docs/TUTORIAL.rst

 Geotag contents
 ---------------

-`geotags` come with and handy customization of admin site, it allows you to add edit your geotags directly with in the admin interface.
+`geotags` comes with an handy customization of the django `admin site`, it allows you to add edit your geotags directly with in the admin interface.

 When you edit any object with in the django database you will see 3 buttons in the top right corner.
-They allow you to associate a Point, a Line, a Polygon to this object:
+They allow you to associate a Point, a Line, a Polygon to it:

 .. image:: _images/geotags_buttons.png